 JWST Background Model

 Several components of infrared background emission will contribute to JWST observations, and these backgrounds are variable with position in the sky and over time.
+Furthermore, some components of the background are modeled based on pre-mission expectations, which are uncertain at some level.
 Many observations with JWST will be background-limited, meaning that the noise will be dominated by the level of background emission, and not by photon noise from the target or detector read-noise.
 The JWST proposal planning system (PPS) calculates these background levels for both planning and scheduling purposes.
 This page summarizes the sources of background emission that are important for JWST and their relative contribution as a function of wavelength.

-A python-based tool is available for providing a visualization of the various background components for a given target and set of assumptions.
+A python-based Background tool for JWST is available for providing a visualization of the various background components for a given target and set of assumptions.

 Components of the background emission